Atlantis-Ecosystem-Model/South_East_Tasmania_model/README.txt

 The Atlantis version 6418 (Mon, 16 Dec 2018) was used to run this model.
 For more details about the model see https://github.com/Atlantis-Ecosystem-Model/Atlantis_example_and_instructions

-The example files provided here will run the simulation for 365 days.
-This takes about 1-2 minutes on a standard laptop computer.
+The example files provided here will run the simulation for 1825 days (5 years).
+This takes about 3-5 minutes on a standard laptop computer.

 ######################
 - To run the SE Tasmanian example model on Windows: